bryancall/trafficserver/doc/admin-guide/plugins/filter_body.en.rst

 Headers are matched using the following logic:

-1. All configured headers must match (AND logic between headers)
+1. All configured headers must match (AND logic between headers).
-2. Within each header, any pattern can match (OR logic between patterns)
+2. Within each header, any pattern can match (OR logic between patterns).
-3. Header name matching is case-insensitive
+3. Header name matching is case-insensitive.
-4. Header value matching is case-insensitive
+4. Header value matching is case-insensitive.

 For example, with this configuration::

+    filter:
       headers:
         - name: Content-Type
           patterns:
             - "application/xml"
             - "text/xml"
         - name: X-Custom-Header
           patterns:
             - "value1"

 A request must have:

 - A ``Content-Type`` header containing either "application/xml" OR "text/xml", AND
-- An ``X-Custom-Header`` header containing "value1"
+- An ``X-Custom-Header`` header containing "value1".

 Body Pattern Matching
 ---------------------

 Body patterns are matched using simple substring search:

-- Matching is case-sensitive
+- Matching is case-sensitive.
-- Any pattern match triggers the configured actions
+- Any pattern match triggers the configured actions.
-- The plugin uses a streaming approach with a lookback buffer to handle patterns that may span buffer boundaries
+- The plugin uses a streaming approach with a lookback buffer to handle patterns that may span buffer boundaries.

 Actions
 =======